Updated: 6 hours ago

-Here are 10 great books that will inspire your child to be great.
-Your child can start reading these books TODAY and learn lessons that will stick with them forever.
+Here are 10 great books that will inspire you to pursue your gifts.
+You can start reading these books today and learn lessons that will stick with you forever.

 4. Smart Women Finish Rich by David Bach I was given this book by my mother.
 Smart Women Finish Rich is not just for women, but it was created for women because it was written during a time that women made less or were left broke by their divorced husbands.
 This can teach a young woman how to build a financially stable future for unexpected life events.

-5. The Secret by Rhonda Byrne The Secret is a book that I recommend for children of all ages because it teaches the law of attraction.
+5. The Secret by Rhonda Byrne The Secret is a book that I recommend for people of all ages because it teaches the law of attraction.
 If a kid wants a bike, like the example used in the movie, then they know how to manifest it.
-If your child wants to get an A in their class, then they have to proper tools to make it happen.
+If your you want to get an A in your class, then you have to proper tools to make it happen.

 6. Who Moved My Cheese?
 For Teens by Spencer Johnson There are three types of Who Moved My Cheese.
 You can read the original, for teens, for kids.
 I read the original book and I received the message loud and clear.
 This is about how to keep a positive attitude when the world continues to change direction or seems to put you in bad situations.
 All versions provide situations the would be best understood by the intended age group.

 7. Rich Dad Poor Dad by Robert Kiyosaki I have read the sample and heard pieces, but it is more than enough to recommend this amazing book to you.
 This book can teach the secrets to financial prosperity because he has learned so much valuable information.
 If you wanted a book that would give you the highest return on investment, this it it.
 Robert Kiyosaki will tell you the lessons he learned from the two most important men in his life, his real dad that is poor and his friend’s dad that is rich.